Support the Wildlife Recovery Fund

 The Wildlife Recovery Fund – a Nature Foundation and state government initiative – is open to help finance projects that promote recovery and increase resilience of vital habitats damaged or destroyed by fire.

-The Wildlife Recovery Fund's current focus is supporting the recovery of landscapes and native species impacted by the recent fires on the Fleurieu Peninsula, South Australia.
-More than 4,500 hectares – including about 40% of Deep Creek National Park and almost all of Talisker Conservation Park – were scorched in the blaze, which also damaged or destroyed 22 structures and 12 vehicles.
+And in February 2026, more than 4,500 hectares – including about 40% of Deep Creek National Park and almost all of Talisker Conservation Park – were scorched in a blaze, which also damaged or destroyed 22 structures and 12 vehicles.

 Most Australian ecosystems have evolved alongside fire and can recover over time but, in fragmented landscapes, species can be at risk of disappearing locally if a single fire affects too much of their habitat and other threats are not managed.